Ceri-Jane/milestone-project-one/TESTING.md

 | Tasks      | Completed |
 -----  | :----:    |
-Apply responsive design principles using Bootstrap to ensure the website is accessible on various devices.  | YES      |
+Apply responsive design principles using BootStrap to ensure the website is accessible on various devices.  | YES      |
 Arrange the site layout and navigation based on best practices, ensuring all key sections and pages are easily accessible.  | YES      |

 2. As a potential customer, I want to see high-quality images and engaging descriptions of the studio and artists and their work, so I can decide if it's the right place for me to visit.